benhammy96/benhammy96/README.md

 ---

 ## About Me
-- Passionate about building cool and useful tools with code
+- Passionate about building cool and useful tools with code.
-- Intern @ Ringlet | Former Intern @ Hire Partnership
+- Intern @ Ringlet | Former Intern @ Hire Partnership.
-- Experienced with TypeScript, Python, Django, React Native
+- Experienced with TypeScript, Python, Django, React Native.
-- Looking to collaborate on open source and startup projects
+- Looking to collaborate on open source and startup projects.

 ---